-There are many different ways to get financing in the world today.
-Revolving credit is a great way to do this and there are many ways in which you can access this type of credit.
+There are many ways to get financing in the world today.
+Revolving credit is a great way to do this, and there are many ways in which you can access this type of credit.

-Ready to learn more about how revolving credit can help meet your financial needs while building your credit score at the same time.
+Ready to learn more about how revolving credit accounts can help meet your financial needs while building your credit score at the same time?

 What is revolving credit?

-Revolving credit is when you have access to a line of credit from a lender and can withdraw and repay funds on your own schedule.
-As you pay off the outstanding balance, you then have access again to use those funds if and when you wish to do so.
+A revolving credit account is a type of account that gives you access to a line of credit from a lender that you can withdraw and repay on your own schedule.
+As you pay off the outstanding balance, you have access to use those funds again if and when you wish to do so.

-Obviously, it’s important to use your revolving credit wisely.
+It’s essential to use your revolving credit wisely.
 If you don’t pay off your balance in full each month, you’ll begin accruing interest.
-Depending on the types of revolving credit product you use, your interest rate could range widely.
+Depending on the types of revolving credit accounts you use, your interest rate could range widely.

 Examples of Revolving Credit

 Here are some types of revolving credit available to consumers.